govuk-one-login/performance-testing/deploy/scripts/src/mobile/README.md

 ### STS

-Performance test scripts for STS are at the top level of the `mobile` directory and start with the prefix `sts-`.
+Performance test scripts for STS are found within `sts.js`.

 The below example commands for running the tests should be run from the `/deploy/scripts` directory.
 Tests can be run using against either the Dev or Build environment by providing the respective value of the `ENVIRONMENT` environment